-Sam and Dean Winchester are (still) on a mission from God—or so they think.
+Sam and Dean Winchester are (still) on a mission from God.
+Kinda.
+Maybe.
+Sometimes.
+Not really.

-At the time of the writing of this updated review, the two brothers have been hunting devils, demons and all manner of preternatural beasties for a solid eight seasons—a near eternity in television terms, and three years past the show's ballyhooed climactic season, when Sam and Dean stopped Armageddon.
-Because in this CW world, demons will always lurk behind every bush, always be on the lookout to corrupt more souls and destroy more worlds and just make everything a literal living hell.
+The two brothers have been hunting devils, demons and all manner of preternatural beasties for 15 seasons now—a near eternity in television terms.
+You’d think they would’ve run out by now, but no. Because in this CW world, demons really do lurk behind every bush, always on the lookout to devour more bodies, corrupt more souls, destroy more worlds and just make everything a literal living hell.

 Not that Sam and Dean are all that great themselves with issues of peacefulness or morality.
-They hardly ever keep their language in check, and they sometimes get themselves into sexual situations.
+They hardly ever keep their language in check, and sometimes one or the other of them gets into a sexual situation.
 Blood spatters like rain in Seattle.
 Heads roll like bowling balls on the PBA tour.
-While the show is self-aware and campy enough to make all the blood feel a little less … bloody, it’s still there, in greater quantities than you’d see in a shocking old Hammer horror film.
+While the show is self-aware and campy enough to make all the blood feel a little less … bloody, it’s still there, and in greater quantities than you’d see in a shocking old Hammer horror film.

 Supernatural has its merits.
 Strip away the theological mumbo jumbo, and you have a middling good-vs.-evil conflict in which these two bros are week after week asked to save the world and each other.
-There are some nice messages about family and self-sacrifice and how demons—no matter how nice they may seem—shouldn’t be trusted.
+There are some nice messages about family and self-sacrifice, how the world’s monsters can literally be the guy next door and how demons—no matter how nice they may seem—shouldn’t be trusted.

 But you just can’t cleanly strip away the spiritual gunk in Supernatural.
 It’s been pretty obvious for years now that this series is about as sacredly sound as The Walking Dead, doing for theology what Abraham Lincoln: Vampire Hunter does for presidential history.